You've graduated beyond downward facing dog and tree poses. Now, look to these advanced yoga poses to challenge your practice even further.

 From a plank position, lift hips and push them slightly back.
 Only your hands and feet should be on the mat, in a down dog position.

 Lift right leg as high as you can.
-You can stop here, for a three-legged down dog, or add a little more challenge by pushing off with left leg so both legs are now in the air.
+You can stop here, for a three-legged down dog, or add a little more challenge with an advanced yoga pose.
+Just push off with left leg so both legs are now in the air.
 Start with small jumps and work up to getting top leg in line with torso, in preparation for a handstand.